helenoid/swissknife/README.md

 4. Install globally with `npm run install-global`
 5. Test the global installation with `swissknife`

-## BUGS
+## Bug Reporting

-You can submit a bug from within the app with `/bug`, it will open a browser to github issue create with stuff filed out.
+You can submit a bug from within the app with `/bug`, which generates a detailed bug report for GitHub issues with information about your environment.

-## Warning

-Use at own risk.

-## YOUR DATA
+## Privacy

-- There's no telemetry or backend servers other than the AI providers you choose
+- No telemetry or backend servers other than the AI providers you choose
+- All data processing happens locally except for AI model inference

-## UNINSTALLATION
+## Uninstallation

 To uninstall the tool: